- This event has passed.

 - To look for possible solutions to ensure that whatever deal that is reached between the EU and the UK, the rights of citizens are upheld

 This event is organised by ECAS, in collaboration with the EU Rights Clinic, New Europeans and European Disability Forum in the project Brexit Takeaways, funded by the Joseph Rowntree Charitable Trust (JRCT).
-This event is also supported by BOZAR – Centre for Fine Arts Brussels and other civil society organisations, including: Culture Action Europe, JEF-Europe, Civil Society Europe (CSE), Volunteering Matters, Transport and Environment, the Brussels Liberals and Democrats, the Scottish Council for Voluntary Organisations (SCVO) and the Coventry University in the UK.
+This event is also supported by BOZAR – Centre for Fine Arts Brussels and other civil society organisations, including: Culture Action Europe, JEF-Europe, Civil Society Europe (CSE), Volunteering Matters, Transport and Environment, the Brussels and Europe Liberal Democrats, the Scottish Council for Voluntary Organisations (SCVO) and the Coventry University in the UK.